fnava/getdata-project/CodeBook.md

 5. "Standing"
 6. "Laying"

-* Subject

-Type: Numeric index

-Identifier of the subject performing the measure regardless of the activity.
-Can be a number between 1 and 30

 **_In the final tidy dataset all variables are averaged for each subject and activity, so there is a variable vector for each available combination of those, i.e.: 6 activities x 30 subjects -> 180 vectors_**